apache/age-website/docs/functions/aggregate_functions.md

 ## stDevP

 stDevP() returns the standard deviation for the given value over a group.
 It uses a standard two-pass method, with N as the denominator, and should be used when calculating the standard deviation for an entire population.
-When the standard variation of only a sample of the population is being calculated, stDev should be used.
+When the standard deviation of only a sample of the population is being calculated, stDev should be used.

 Syntax: `stDevP(expression)`